Stress in the banking system: Updates on Credit Suisse and the collapse of SVB and Signature Bank

 He explained that SVB was a fairly unique bank, due to a highly concentrated business model where a large amount of deposits came from start-up firms and other technology entrepreneurs.
 The tech sector in particular has come under challenges during the past year, Eitelman said, as capital raises have declined.
 Because of this, companies have had to draw down their deposits in order to sustain their businesses, he explained.
 In the case of SVB, this led to the need to raise money to fund its deposit outflows.

 "The unique challenge SVB had was that the assets that were backing the deposits were in long-duration Treasuries.
 Although these assets are considered to have minimal credit risk, they can be more vulnerable to rising interest rates than shorter-duration assets.
-With the U.S. Federal Reserve (Fed) having raised rates so quickly over the past year, these Treasuries were trading below par value—which meant that when SVB sold them, it had to realize a large loss," Eitelman said.
+With the U.S. Federal Reserve (Fed) having raised rates so quickly over the past year, these Treasuries were trading below par value - which meant that when SVB sold them, it had to realise a large loss," Eitelman said.
 This sparked concerns among depositors, he added, which led to an extremely fast run on the bank.

 What is the Bank Term Funding Program?